Office of the Director

 Phone: 908-791-7000 | Fax: 908-791-7098

 The Division of Social Services provides assistance to the needy in Union County by administering a variety of programs including free vaccinations for children, Temporary Assistance for Needy Families (TANF); General Assistance; Food Stamps; Emergency Assistance; Family Care; Nursing Home Care; Medical Assistance; Pharmaceutical Assistance to the Aged and Disabled (PAAD); and, Child Support Services.

 Preparing for Your Visit to the Division of Social Services

 Address: 288 N. Broad Street, Suite 3A, Elizabeth, NJ 07208

-Provides programs and services to prevent or reduce delinquently and at-risk behavior among youth, age 10 to 18 with some programs serving up to age 21.
+Provides programs and services to support families, promote overall youth well-being, prevent or reduce delinquency and at-risk behavior among youth age 10 to 18, with some programs serving up to age 24.